Leading Power Cord Manufacturers

 Accessories

-Cordsets can be purchased with a wide variety of accessories.
-Examples include: adaptors, fuses for overcurrent protection, insulating tape, high temperature silica tape, shrink tubing, grip seals, cable cutters, a pilot lamp, a leakage current detector, wire strippers and cable sleeving.
-Find out what accessories might serve you by talking to your supplier.
+Cordsets come with a diverse range of accessories.
+These include adaptors, overcurrent protection fuses, insulating tape, high temperature silica tape, shrink tubing, grip seals, cable cutters, pilot lamps, leakage current detectors, wire strippers, and cable sleeving.
+To determine which accessories best meet your needs, consult your supplier.

 Proper Care for Cord Sets